Tcknepper/APIAutomationFramework/README.md

 The framework is organized with a base class containing methods for all of the different calls you could make like get, post, put, or delete.
-It also contains a package called utility which contains classes and methods to perform common functions like creating urls', authenticating, generating a payload, getting values from a response, and getting status codes.
+It also contains a package called utility which contains classes and methods to perform common functions like creating urls, authenticating, generating a payload, getting values from a response, and getting status codes.
 There is a package called pojoClasses that contains the POJO class which is used to make a request.
 The final package is called resources and it contains a JSON file used as a payload to make a request.